 Even if you realized that your partner needs space, you might not know where to start.
-It might help to think about specific ways to give them space.
+It might help to think about specific ways to give them space in your relationship.
 Here are fifteen ways you can improve the balance between alone time and couple time.

 Another helpful thing is to find out precisely what they mean by needing space.
 Do they want to be in another room or another location entirely?
 Do they want to pursue their own goals without your help?
 Or, do they mean that they want to talk about the relationship less often?
 Knowing what they are going for gives you the information you need about how to give your partner space.